|· Forum Posting Rules · Portal||Help Search Members Calendar|

 Roger Pielke Sr. (lead author) has never made the claim that the paper, “Climate Change: The Need to Consider Human Forcings Besides Greenhouse Gases” is about arguing AGW is a substantial danger to human health.

-Update 2: The argument over the paper, "Climate Change: The Need to Consider Human Forcings Besides Greenhouse Gases" is simply a distraction from the quality of the list and has been removed.
+Update 2: The paper, "Climate Change: The Need to Consider Human Forcings Besides Greenhouse Gases" has been removed, as it is not worth investing the time to defend the reason for its inclusion.
 The actual reason for listing it is given above which is not the strawman argument stated by Professor Dickerson.